kakran08/Kali-Linux-Tools-Cheatsheets/README.md

 # Kali linux tools cheatsheet
-This repository is made to keep notes and basic commands for various tools in tabular format.
+This repository is made to keep basic commands for various tools in structured format.

-## Pupose
+## Purpose
-It can used as quick reference for various commands.
+It can used as quick reference for various commands provided in the given tools.